 - Scrub the toilets, tubs, and bathroom counters.

-- Check for mold and mildew on every surface, under the sinks, in the shower, and on the AC vents.
+- Check for mould and mildew on every surface, under the sinks, in the shower, and on the AC vents.

 6. Additional Moving Services to Consider